sharath-yanamandra/bank-monitoring-system/README.md

 ## 📃 License

 This project is released under the MIT License.
 Feel free to modify and use it in your applications.

----

-Let me know if you'd like me to generate this as a downloadable file or add example screenshots.